 - Use breakfast as a time to select high-fiber foods such as cereals (with skim or 1% milk) and whole-grain breads for toast.
 Fruit such as an apple will have more fiber than apple juice, so opt for the fruit and not the juice.

-Regular aerobic exercise, such as biking, running, walking, and swimming, will help raise HDL levels and lower your child's risk for coronary heart disease in combination with dietary changes.
+Increased physical activity, such as biking, running, walking, and swimming, may be useful for improving dyslipidemia in children and adolescents.
+Physical activity primarily affects HDL and triglyceride concentrations, but improvement of LDL concentration has also been documented.
+Although there have been few randomized clinical trials to document the effects of physical activity as a specific intervention for children and adolescents, supportive data are available from epidemiologic studies.
 Exercise combined with a healthy diet definitely helps prevent obesity.
 See if your child is interested in team sports.
-Lobby for recess activities and physical education classes in your
+Lobby for recess activities and physical education classes in your child's school.

 Must Read Articles Related to Cholesterol and Children